SaringoArlin/odin-recipes/README.md

 # odin-recipes
 TheOdinProject Assignment : Recipes

-A simple webpage displaying different kinds of Indonesian Cuisines.
-Build with only html also my first time using html to build a webpage:)
+A simple webpage displaying different kinds of Nusantara Cuisines.
+Build with html also my first time using html to build a webpage:)